 - EPS comes in basic and diluted forms; investors usually rely on diluted EPS as the more conservative figure.

-- Net income — the company’s “bottom line” after revenue, costs, taxes, and interest.
+- Start with net income — the “bottom line” from the income statement after revenue, costs, taxes, and interest.

 Worked example